Juhi Chawla: People Accept Me With Open Arms Even After All These Years & I'm Grateful For That

 Juhi also praised the new crop of actors, who she believes are brave with their choices.
 "They are unbelievable.
 Today, the young girls are very brave.
 Alia Bhatt doing films like 'Udta Punjab' and 'Raazi'.
 She is stepping out of her comfort zone.
 "Priyanka Chopra played a non-glamorous part of a specially-abled person in 'Barfi'.
 For an actor, it is a brave move.
 Those realisations have come now.
 I was scared to take on a villain role few years ago in 'Gulab Gang'," she said.

 Chawla's last release was Ek Ladki Ko Dekha Toh Aisa Laga, which reunites her with frequent collaborator, Anil Kapoor.
-Also featuring Sonam Kapoor and Rajkummar Rao, the film released on February 1.
+Also featuring Sonam Kapoor and Rajkummar Rao, the film was released on February 1.

 Most Read: Kareena Kapoor All Set To Be A Part Of Salman Khan's Dabangg 3?
 Read Details